 Beacon Country Park consists of over 300 acres of rolling countryside spread across the slopes of Ashurst Beacon between Up Holland, Dalton and Skelmersdale.
 The site boasts flowing wildflower meadows, grassland, natural ponds and areas of semi-natural woodland.
 It commands majestic panoramic views across most of Lancashire with viewpoints overlooking the Lancashire Plain to the west and the Pennine Hills to the east.
 An extensive path network means that everyone can explore the park and there is plenty of space to walk, run, ride horses or bicycles, fly kites, or just get away from it all and relax

 Open all year on Wednesday, Thursdays, Fridays and Saturdays.
-As one of the first purpose built free museums to open outside of London in 1874, Blackburn Museum and Art Gallery houses a rich and fascinating collection covering fine art, decorative art, Egyptology, coins, manuscripts, natural history, social history and South Asia.
+As one of the first purpose built free museums to open outside of London in 1874, Blackburn Museum and Art Gallery houses a rich and fascinating collection.
+You can find fine art, decorative art, Egyptology, coins, manuscripts, natural history, social history and South Asia.
 With over 1000 Japanese prints, 5000 examples of of coins and money, 500 books and manuscripts and largest icon collection outside London, you certainly won’t be short of things to see.

 Pendle Sculpture Trail